-The application must contain all documents identified in this Section and under Chapter 6.C., in addition to any other submissions deemed necessary and requested by Minnesota Housing.
+The application must contain all documents identified in this Chapter 7.G. and under Chapter 6.C., in addition to any other submissions deemed necessary and requested by Minnesota Housing.
 All required application materials are incorporated into the 8609 checklist in the Multifamily Customer Portal.
 The Owner must also submit an IRS Form 8609 fee based upon the requested annual HTC amount (refer to Chapter 8).
+See Appendix A for additional guidance.

-A Minnesota Housing approved Form 8609 must contain the signature of the authorized Minnesota Housing representative.
-Minnesota Housing will issue an approved IRS Form 8609 within 60 days after all of the following items have been received by Minnesota Housing in a satisfactory form and substance.
-Issuance of the Minnesota Housing approved IRS Form 8609 is to be done only by Minnesota Housing or, as applicable, an authorized suballocator.
-An approved Form 8609 must not be created by any other entity.
-The owner/agent must not file a Form 8609 with the IRS in advance of the owner/agent's receipt of the Minnesota Housing signed version of the approved 8609.
-In addition, the owner/agent must not electronically file a Form 8609 with the IRS that does not accurately reflect the information contained on Minnesota Housing's signed version of the approved Form 8609 or information contained in the preliminary determination.
+A Minnesota Housing-approved IRS Form 8609 must contain the signature of the authorized Minnesota Housing representative.
+Minnesota Housing will make reasonable efforts to issue an approved IRS Form 8609 within 60 days after all of the following items have been received by Minnesota Housing in a satisfactory form and substance.
+Issuance of the Minnesota Housing approved IRS Form 8609 is to be done only by Minnesota Housing or, as applicable, an authorized Suballocator.
+An approved IRS Form 8609 must not be created by any other entity.
+The owner/agent must not file an IRS Form 8609 with the IRS in advance of the owner/agent's receipt of the Minnesota Housing signed version of the approved IRS Form 8609.
+In addition, the owner/agent must not electronically file an IRS Form 8609 with the IRS that does not accurately reflect the information contained on Minnesota Housing's signed version of the approved IRS Form 8609 or information contained in the preliminary determination.
 (Also refer to Chapter 2.J.
 Unacceptable Practices.)